President, Vice Presidents, Trustees

 Dr Roger F Smith Trustee

-A Sussex-born activist Dr Roger Smith has campaigned since 1996 against inappropriate development, development that is destructive of communities, countryside and the natural environment.
+FRGS is a Sussex-born activist who has campaigned since 1996 against development that is inappropriate and destructive of communities, countryside and the natural environment.

-Educated at Jesus College, Oxford (DPhil) and the University of Southampton he has been variously a professional archaeologist, Royal Air Force Officer, arctic explorer and expedition leader and planner, farm worker, conservation officer, company secretary and Trustee CPRE Sussex.
+Educated Jesus Oxford (DPhil, and PGCE) and the University of Southampton; a Fellow of the Royal Geographical Society; variously a professional archaeologist, Royal Air Force Officer, arctic explorer and expedition leader and planner, farm worker, conservation officer, company secretary, and Trustee CPRE Sussex and Protect Sussex Group chair.

 He is very concerned for the future of our precious countryside and landscapes.